-If your Dell laptop is brand new, make sure you’ve uninstalled those bloatware that could have been pre-installed on your computer because they are useless most of the time.
+If your Dell laptop is brand new, make sure you’ve uninstalled that bloatware that could have been pre-installed on your computer because they are useless most of the time.

 Then manage and optimize startup items, i.e. applications or services that automatically boot when you turn on your Dell, you can use the built-in feature called Task Manager on Windows 10 to disable them.

 A fragmented or cluttered hard drive can also cause performance issues, especially if you’ve saved tons of files and applications to your Dell laptop main drive.

 The more data you store to the main drive, the harder Windows 10 is going to work.